HOME

-Margin Trading Definition
+Margin Trading in Crypto

 Margin trading is when you use borrowed money to make trades that are bigger than what your own cash would allow.
 You borrow from an exchange or broker through a margin account, which can increase both your possible profits and losses.
 Margin trading is common in stocks, forex, futures, and crypto markets.